 MARKET SITUATION IN THE REVIEW PERIOD

-The appreciation of the Russian ruble during the review period reduced the company’s operating result by EUR -728 (-640) thousand and reduced financial expenses by EUR 222 (431) thousand.
+The depreciation of the Russian rouble during the review period increased the company’s operating result by EUR 12 (-728) thousand and increased financial expenses by EUR 37 (222) thousand.
 These exchange rate changes had no cash flow impact.

-The comparable result includes net sales adjustments of EUR 675 (-3,429) thousand, adjustments for exchange rate effects of EUR 728 (640) thousand and adjustments to other expenses amounting to EUR 127 (3,011) thousand.
-The adjustments to net sales in the review period consist of a reduction in the net sales of the Russian subsidiary due to the year-on-year depreciation of the ruble.
-The adjustments to net sales for the comparison period are related to a divested business.
-A more detailed breakdown of the adjustments can be found in the tables section.
+The comparable result includes net sales adjustments of EUR -93 (675) thousand, adjustments for exchange rate effects of EUR -12 (728) thousand and adjustments to other expenses amounting to EUR 0 (127) thousand.
+The adjustments to net sales in the review period consist of a reduction in the net sales of the Russian subsidiary due to the depreciation of the rouble from the exchange rate comparison period (2015).

-The net sales of railway logistics in Finland declined by -38.5% year-on-year.
-The profitability of railway logistics in Finland also declined substantially from the comparison period due to lower export volumes.
-Railway export volumes reflect the general development of Finland’s exports to Russia.
+However, demand for Finnish railway logistics services remained depressed, with net sales decreasing 13% from the previous year’s comparison period.
+The profitability of railway logistics in Finland also declined from the comparison period due to lower demand.
+Railway export volumes saw slight increase at the end of the review period.
 Chemical transport volumes remained stable.